Opinion: Springsteen, Grohl, Lennon and… Depp. What was Paul McCartney thinking?

 Depp has since released a new song with Beck, a “self-righteous nose rub” from their forthcoming joint album 18, about – what else? – the pitfalls of fame.
 He’s wasted no time in capitalising on the public support, driven by social media, that he enjoyed during his civil trial.
 McCartney’s decision to use the music video for his 2012 track “My Valentine”, featuring Depp playing guitar and reciting the song’s lyrics in sign language, will be part of the bolstering of Depp’s newly revitalised image.

 McCartney’s use of the Depp video can only be interpreted as a public declaration of support.
 It’s a shame, but not unexpected.
-Men back up their friends, even in cases where their mate lost a UK libel case about the term “wifebeater” – deemed “substantially true” by the Royal Courts of Justice in London.
+Men back up their friends, even in cases where their mate lost a UK libel case about being described as a “wife beater” – the abuse allegations were deemed “substantially true” by the Royal Courts of Justice in London.

-Seeing the Beatle and the Boss on stage together was a real highlight, but perhaps it’s time to move on from the old, white blokes – and make way for more vibrant, newer voices.
-Ones that don’t need to feature videos of men who send texts about women like this one: “Let’s drown her before we burn her!!!
+Seeing the Beatle and the Boss on stage together was a real highlight, but perhaps it’s time to move on from the old white blokes – and make way for more vibrant, fresher voices.
+Ones who don’t need to feature videos of men who send texts about women like this one: “Let’s drown her before we burn her!!!
 I will f*** her burnt corpse afterwards to make sure she is dead...”

 Register for free to continue reading